snowplow/advanced-analytics-web-accelerator/content/_index.md

   - using the [snowplow-web](https://hub.getdbt.com/snowplow/snowplow_web/latest/) dbt package and Streamlit
   - using our sample data for Snowflake (no need to have a working pipeline)
 * Set up Snowplow Tracking and Enrichment
-* Apply what you have learned on your own pipeline to gain insight
+* Apply what you have learned on your own pipeline to gain insights
 ***

 #### Who is this guide for?